inoubliwissem/BigDataLab4TalTech/README.md

  jps
 ```
 6. Web interfaces
-When all services (hadoop and spark) are started, we can check check their provided graphic web interface.
+When all services (hadoop and spark) are started, we can check  their provided graphic web interface.
 **Hadoop HDFS GUI**

 ![alt text](hgui.png "hadoop gui")